Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 | <span id="link6aa3bef1_c5a9_4ac0_9146_008ca1645b1a" class="anchor"></span>OPTIGA\_KEY\_USAGE\_SIGN           | Allows to use the private key for the signature generation as part of sign command                                        |
 | <span id="linkd886b552_6ca0_41fb_a15a_98639d0267b5" class="anchor"></span>OPTIGA\_KEY\_USAGE\_KEY\_AGREEMENT | Allows to use the private key for key agreement (for example, ECDH operations)                                            |

-Types of random number generation supported by OPTIGA™
+Types of random number generation supported by OPTIGA™ Trust M

 6.  > optiga\_rng\_type\_t